PhD - Industrial Design Engineering

-The Department of Product Design encourages interested candidates that are interested in enrolling in our doctoral programme to contact the department.
+The Department of Design encourages interested candidates that are interested in enrolling in our doctoral programme to contact the department.
 Candidates with (1) excellent research ideas/proposals that can be tied to the department's focus areas, and (2) who posess the relevant background (curriculum vitae) are likely to receive an invitation for further discussion.
 We strongly encourage you to include a funding plan with your research proposal, as generally, the department is not in the position to directly allocate funding to PhD positions.

 Review and response

 It should be noted that, although all applications will be read, candidates that send application e-mails which are not in line with the above, will receive a polite but standard rejection message, or no answer at all.

 For more information you can contact:

 Sofie Østergaard succesfully defended her doctoral thesis on 30 October 2019, at the Department of Design, NTNU:

 "The role of consumer behaviour in reducing the waste of fresh bread: Sustainable packaging development in an industrial perspective"

 Food waste and possible solutions towards reducing food waste particularly on consumer level has been a rising topic in the society the last decade.
 The thesis explores the role of how consumer behaviour, shopping habits and preferences influence the waste of fresh bread on household level and how sustainable packaging development may contribute towards reducing edible waste of bread at home.
 The thesis uses multiple exploratory consumer studies, pilot tests, laboratory studies as well as quantitative studies.
 The main audience of this thesis is stakeholders in the food industry, design students, politicians or anyone that have an interest in understanding the complexity of food waste and wishes to learn more about sustainable food systems.